ntch2000/burger-logger/README.md

 ## Application Screenshot

 ![Eat-Da-Burger App](./assets/images/Eat-Da-Burger.png)

 _Screenshot of the Burger Application_

 ![Eat-Da-Burger App Gif](./assets/gifs/Eat-Da-Burger!.gif)

 _Gif of the application features_

 ## Installation

 There is no installation required for this application as it is hosted on Heroku at the following link: [Eat-Da-Burger](https://quiet-fortress-08480.herokuapp.com/).

+The project files for this application can be found on my GitHub Repository at [ntch2000/burger](https://github.com/ntch2000/burger).

 ## Usage